 Addressing Sensory Challenges in Children with Autism

-These strategies might include introducing sensory-friendly bathroom materials or establishing a calming pre-toileting routine.
+These strategies include introducing sensory-friendly bathroom materials or establishing a calming pre-toileting routine.
 By tailoring interventions to individual sensory needs, occupational therapy can support children in overcoming obstacles, making the path to successful toilet training smoother and more achievable.

 Using Visual Schedules and Social Stories